The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

-As in \cite{Primitive1}, we take another point of view on stochastic primitive equations like \eqref{eq:primitive_full} compared to \cite{BS21,DEBUSSCHE20111123,Debussche_2012}.
+As in \cite{Primitive1}, we take another point of view on stochastic primitive equations like \eqref{eq:primitive_full} as compared to \cite{BS21,DEBUSSCHE20111123,Debussche_2012}.
 More precisely, we interpret the transport and gradient noise terms as a part of the linearized system.
 Hence we only need to impose conditions guaranteeing that this linearization is parabolic.
 Such conditions are known to be optimal in the parabolic setting.
-With this perspective, the local existence and blow-up criterion of Theorem \ref{t:local_primitive_strong_strong} follow easily from the theory of critical spaces for stochastic evolution equations developed by the M.C.~Veraar and the first author in \cite{AV19_QSEE_1,AV19_QSEE_2}.
+With this perspective, the local existence and blow-up criterion of Theorem \ref{t:local_primitive_strong_strong} follow easily from the theory of critical spaces for stochastic evolution equations developed by the first author and M.C.~Veraar in \cite{AV19_QSEE_1,AV19_QSEE_2}.

-Once obtained local existence and blow--up criteria from the abstract setting of \cite{AV19_QSEE_1,AV19_QSEE_2}, we turn our attention to global well--posedness, that is the main point of the present manuscript.
-Here we follow the arguments of \cite{CT07}, where the main authors shows a--priori estimates for $v$ as a by--product of several concatenated estimates.
+Once having obtained local existence and blow-up criteria from the abstract setting of \cite{AV19_QSEE_1,AV19_QSEE_2}, we turn our attention to the global well-posedness which is the main point of the present manuscript.
+Here we follow the arguments of \cite{CT07}, where the authors show a-priori estimates in $L^{\infty}_t(H^1_x)\cap L^2_t(H^2_x)$ for $v$ as a by-product of several concatenated estimates.
 In \cite{CT07}, the core of the argument is an intermediate estimate involving the \emph{barotropic} and \emph{baroclinic modes} given by